 The student is eligible for Advancement to Candidacy after successful completion of all graduate program degree requirements and after passing the Qualifying Examination i.e. during or Spring or the Summer of their second year (6th-7th quarter) but no later than the end of the Winter of the third year (8th quarter).
-The student must file the appropriate paperwork with the Office of Graduate Studies and pay the candidacy fee in order to be officially promoted to Ph.D.
+The student must file the appropriate paperwork with the Office of Graduate Studies and pay the candidacy fee to be officially promoted to Ph.D.
 Candidacy.
-Refer to the Graduate Council website for additional details regarding the Doctoral Qualifying Examination at http://graduatestudies.ucdavis.edu/gradcouncil/Doctoral%20_Qualifying_Examination.
+Refer to the Graduate Council website for additional details regarding the Doctoral Qualifying Examination at https://gradstudies.ucdavis.edu/doctoral-qualifying-exam.

-8) Dissertation requirements:
+8) Qualifying Examination and Dissertation requirements: